thosgood/this-weeks-finds/markdown/151-200/week182.md

 and then parallel transporting it!
 This makes complex analysis work well on Kaehler manifolds.

-Now, if you\'ve taken complex analysis, you may remember how people use it to find solutions of Laplace\'s equation\... like when they\'re studying electrostatics, or the flow of fluids with no viscosity or vorticity - an idealization that von Neumann mockingly called \"dry water\".
-On the complex plane we can talk about \"holomorphic\" functions, which satisfy the Cauchy-Riemann equation:
+Now, if you've taken complex analysis, you may remember how people use it to find solutions of Laplace's equation... like when they're studying electrostatics, or the flow of fluids with no viscosity or vorticity - an idealization that von Neumann mockingly called "dry water".
+On the complex plane we can talk about "holomorphic" functions, which satisfy the Cauchy-Riemann equation:

         _                                             _
     df/dz = 0                              (note: df/dz = df/dx + i df/dy)

-and also the complex conjugates of these, called \"antiholomorphic\" functions, which satisfy
+and also the complex conjugates of these, called "antiholomorphic" functions, which satisfy

     df/dz = 0                              (note: df/dz = df/dx - i df/dy)

-Both holomorphic and antiholomorphic functions are automatically harmonic, so we can find solutions of Laplace\'s equation this way.
+Both holomorphic and antiholomorphic functions are automatically harmonic, so we can find solutions of Laplace's equation this way.
 But even better, every harmonic function is a linear combination of a holomorphic and an antiholomorphic one!

 All this stuff works much more generally for p-forms on Kaehler manifolds.
-To get going, let\'s think a bit more about the complex plane.
+To get going, let's think a bit more about the complex plane.
 If we have any 1-form on the complex plane we can write it as a linear combination of dx and dy, where x and y are the usual coordinates on the plane.
 But things get nicer if we work with *complex-valued*